Blog post by Joe Babaian

 Is your doctor really present during your visit? – Suzanne Koven M.D.

-The topic of Authentic Listening has become even more important since I originally published this in 2015.
+The topic of Authentic Listening has become even more important as we accelerate into healthcare innovation and system redesign.
 We have not yet moved the needle toward true meaningful engagement that begins with active listening.
 Learning to listen without just working on our responses goes against the high-speed world we are all part of.
 We feel that engaging means we have to have a useful, intelligent, and fast answer ready to go when we get an opportunity to speak.
 I argue that the value we seek is in deep listening and understanding well before compiling a response.

 The clinician turns away from the screen to listen to her patient versus typing and making motions that make it appear like the messages are being received.
 The leader takes a moment to think about the feedback from a recent meeting – did I listen and internalize the comments, or was I just giving the impression of listening so that I could move along?